asela1982/edaplotting/README.md

 ### Key features

-* Plot command that supports 4-in-1 with no requirment to import any plotting libraries :sunglasses:
+* Mulitple plots with a single plot command with no requirment to import any plotting libraries
-* Supports univariate and bivariate exploratory analysis on numerical variables
+* Supports univariate and bivariate exploratory analysis
-* Takes only a 100 random data points for plotting(only available for univariate)
+* Takes only a 100 random data points for plotting
-* Includes the ECDF plot : https://en.wikipedia.org/wiki/Empirical_distribution_function
+* Includes the ECDF plot : https://en.wikipedia.org/wiki/Empirical_distribution_function on univariate
 * Red diamonds on the ECDF plot indicate the following percentiles : 2.5,25,50(median),75,97.5

 ## looks cool!!
 But how do i use this library? :confused: